hexbatch/apple-core/v1/docs/layers/m-eco-layers/tech-trees.md

 Regardless the set that has the reader is given the next token.

-That next token has to have its attributes filled out correctly to get the next token
+That next token has to have its attributes filled out correctly to get the next token.

+## Multiple required attributes to advancement

+Should there be more than one attribute to fill in, the user to fill in the last remaining attribute gets the tech token.
+If this is a tie, then one is chosen only, and the other does not get the token

+All tech tokens are destroyed when they generate a new token in the next level